PolarCoasts/.github/README.md

-# Polar Coastal Dynamics
+# .github
-Site for code developed by the Polar Coastal Dynamics Group.
+This repository holds files for documentation around this github organization and basic information about the site